 After graduation, Nicole was admitted to practice in Vermont and the United States District Court for the District of Vermont.
 She joined the Burlington firm of Bauer Gravel Farnham in September 2012.
 While there her practice included all areas of litigation, but focused primarily on administrative and environmental law, land use, municipal, and environmental permit appeals, collections, and landlord-tenant law.
 She departed the firm in December 2016 for a faculty position with Vermont Law School’s JD Externship Program.

 Nicole is a member of the Vermont Bar Association.
 She participates regularly in the Environmental Division’s Pro Bono Clinic, providing advice to pro se land use, zoning, and environmental permit litigants.
-She also contributes to the Supreme Court of Vermont Law Blog (SCOV Law), summarizing the Court’s opinions with restrained levity.
+She also contributes on occasion to the Supreme Court of Vermont Law Blog (SCOV Law), summarizing the Court’s opinions with restrained levity.

 Building the Whole Lawyer: Preparing Students for Entry-Level Success, Externships 9: Coming of Age,